 the discussion section for which they are officially registered.

-Look at your class schedule on UT Direct to verify your unique course number.
-Do not rely on the course number listed on Blackboard.
+Look at your class schedule on UT Direct or Canvas to verify your unique course number.

 Instructor, Mike Scott, email:

 office: GDC 6.304

 Office Hours: Monday and Wednesday 2 - 3:30 pm, Fridays 8:30 - 9:30 am.
 If you cannot make these hours email me to request an appointment.